 1. A new deck is an overall solid investment that increases the value of your home, even in a down housing market.
 You can expect to recoup at least 70-80% of your building expenses when you go to sell your home.

-2. If you plan to sell your home shortly after your deck construction is complete, you may want to opt for a less expensive structure.
-You will not have time to enjoy it and if you spend too much, you will not be able to recoup the full cost of your lavish deck.
+2. If you plan to put your house on the market shortly after your deck construction is complete, you may want to opt for a less expensive structure.
+You will not have time to enjoy it and if you spend too much, you will not be able to recoup the full cost of a lavish deck.

 4. Check out the decks that other homes in your neighborhood have.
 This will give you a good idea of the standards that exist in your area, which will help you determine the best materials and design of your own deck.